-By focussing on the positive aspects, my research has found that it creates a more positive and more trusting relationship between a parent and child, purely because you are looking at what is right with them.
+By focusing on the positive aspects, my research has found that it creates a more positive and more trusting relationship between a parent and child, purely because you are looking at what is right with them.

 Research also shows that children who have strength-based parents have high levels of life satisfaction, more positive emotions, a greater sense of self efficacy.
 Therefore they believe in themselves more to be able to create change and have control over their own world.

 Parents who practise strength-based parenting ensure that their child is receiving a daily message that basically tells them ‘I see the good in you, I want to amplify that and help you build that’.
 It’s not about ignoring the weaknesses but addressing the strengths first.